Comparative analysis of word embeddings in assessing semantic similarity of complex sentences

 \subsection{Experimental setup}

-We perform a comparative analysis between the five chosen word embeddings, to assess the sensitivity of the word embeddings to the complexity of the sentences, by comparing their performance across the two benchmark datasets and the proposed dataset.
-Since this research experiment focuses on the sensitivity of the word embeddings themselves, the sentence vectors are formed by simply taking the mean of the word vectors.
+We perform a comparative analysis between the five chosen word embeddings, to assess the impact of the complexity of the sentences.
+We compare their performance across the two benchmark datasets and the proposed dataset.
+For word embedding models the sentence vectors are formed by simply taking the mean of the word vectors.
 In transformer based models a mean pooling is added to the model to form the sentence vectors.
-Initially we replicate the results provided by the authors of each model using the STS dataset, and use the same models to measure the similarity scores for both SICK dataset and the proposed DSCS dataset.
+Initially we replicate the results provided by the authors of each model using the STS dataset, and use the same models to measure the similarity scores for both SICK dataset and the proposed complex sentence dataset.
 In the first model, the pre-trained \textit{word2vec} model, trained on the Google News dataset containing 300 dimensional vectors with a vocabulary of 3M words provided by $gensim$ python library is used for building the word vectors.
 Then, the 300 dimensional \textit{GloVe} vectors pre-trained on a Wikipedia dump corpus with 6B tokens provided by the $gensim$ library is used to build the word vectors.
-However, since the proposed dataset is from the computer science domain, we use a specific corpus - the computer science corpus to train the word2vec and GloVe models initialized with the pretrained weights using transfer learning.
+However, since the proposed sentences are definitions of computer science related topics, we use a specific corpus - the computer science corpus to train the word2vec and GloVe models initialized with the pretrained weights using transfer learning.
 The PetScan\footnote{https://petscan.wmflabs.org/} tool that traverses through the Wikipedia categories and subcategories based on provided keywords is used for building the corpus.
-Using ‘computer\_science’ as the category and a depth ‘2’ which indicates the level of subcategories to be included, the 'computer science corpus' containing 4M tokens is used to train both the word2vec and GloVe models.
+Using ‘computer\_science’ as the category and a depth ‘2’ which indicates the level of subcategories to be included, the `computer science corpus' containing 4M tokens is used to train both the word2vec and GloVe models.